hexojs/site/source/zh-cn/docs/syntax-highlight.md

 ```
 ````

-The idea of third syntax (backticks) is borrowed from markdown, but Hexo has it extended to support more features.
+The third syntax is a Markdown's fenced code block syntax and Hexo extends it to support more features.
 Check out [Tag Plugin Docs](tag-plugins#Code-Block) to find out options available.

-> Tip: Hexo support posts written in any format, as long as corresponding renderer plugin is installed.
-That's mean you can write your posts not only in markdown but also ejs, swig, nunjucks, pug, asciidoc, etc. But no matter the format you use for your posts, those three code block syntax will always be available.
+> Tip: Hexo support posts written in any format, so long the corresponding renderer plugin is installed.
+It can be in markdown, ejs, swig, nunjucks, pug, asciidoc, etc. Regardless of the format used, those three code block syntax will always be available.

 ## Configuration